The neutron decay anomaly, neutron stars and dark matter: Summary and discussion

 The lower limit on $m_\phi$ comes from the minimal requirement to ensure the decay of $\phi$ before BBN into a pair $e^+e^-$.
-Smaller values for $m_\phi$ might be possible but require extending the model as in the original proposal \cite{Fornal2018}.
+Smaller values for $m_\phi$ might be possible but this requires extending the model as in the original proposal \cite{Fornal2018}.
 Nevertheless, the model with the singlet decaying into SM particles is still viable.